DenisChuvilin/React-Router-Movies/README.md

 ### Part 2:

 - [v] Make it so that the card in `MovieList` is a link, this should direct the user to the `/movies/{id of movie here}` URL, where `:id` is the id of the individual movie.
-- [ ] When a user clicks on a movie card they should be taken to `/movies/{id of movie here}` to see the details for the selected movie.
+- [v] When a user clicks on a movie card they should be taken to `/movies/{id of movie here}` to see the details for the selected movie.
-- [ ] You will need to modify line 13 of `Movie.js` in order to accept the correct id for the movie selected.
+- [v] You will need to modify line 13 of `Movie.js` in order to accept the correct id for the movie selected.
-- [ ] Add functionality so the `Home` button on the `SavedList` component navigates back to home.
+- [v] Add functionality so the `Home` button on the `SavedList` component navigates back to home.
-- [ ] You should now be able to navigate back and forth between the individual movies and the home screen.
+- [v] You should now be able to navigate back and forth between the individual movies and the home screen.

 ## Stretch Goals.